 Welcome to the Department of Biomedical Engineering at the University of Connecticut!

 From this basic engineering and science foundation, the curriculum develops into an integrated, core set of biomedical engineering courses, formulated with respect for the rapidly evolving and expanding nature of our discipline, and is based on principles at the interface of engineering and biology.
-This curriculum, and the track design, allows a critical understanding of how organisms develop and respond to their environment at the level of the cell, tissue, and organ.
-Our student is able to build upon this background with supplementary engineering courses either within BME, or other disciplines of engineering, physics, chemistry, and/or biology.
+This curriculum, and the track design, allow a critical understanding of how organisms develop and respond to their environment at the level of the cell, tissue, and organ.
+Our student is able to build upon this background with supplementary engineering courses either within BME, or other disciplines of engineering, physics, chemistry, or biology.

 The BME Department at UConn was formed in 2012, after the initiation of a BME graduate program in 1965; the undergraduate program was implemented in Fall 2001.
 The BME department has a highly qualified and motivated faculty dedicated to teaching, research, and service with exceptionally close interfaculty relations.
 There are currently 44 Core faculty members.
 The department has hired eight new faculty in the past three years.
 Our faculty members’ research on the Storrs campus is now conducted in a new building where BME inhabits 12,000 sq. ft. of research space.
 Faculty also have 6,000 sq. ft. of completely renovated space at UConn Health on the Farmington campus.
 Additionally, BME-Storrs will continue to occupy the Bronwell building, which provides both undergraduate teaching and faculty research laboratories.